aishafarah1234/CKD-Prediction-Model/README.md

 This model highlights the importance of:
 - Monitoring high-risk biomarkers in patients with diabetes or hypertension
 - Exercising caution when prescribing nephrotoxic drugs
+- Considering the timing of predictions, so that future outcomes (e.g., kidney function changes) can be predicted rather than used as input, preventing data leakage
 - Using data-driven tools to support early CKD risk stratification

-The findings support improved clinical decision-making by integrating patient health status with drug toxicity risk.
+The findings support improved clinical decision-making by integrating patient health status with drug toxicity risk, while ensuring predictions are clinically actionable and generalizable.